shawnrowley/namemanagergo/README.md

 Developer Notes
 -----------

 Digging Golang, like a good book couldn't put it down.
 Good resources online.
-Basic CRUD GTG, need update
+Basic CRD :) GTG, forgot update

 Completed the baseline implementation to include the report.
 N